maiamcc/contrasite/_posts/2024-05-02-programming-bkc-april24.markdown

 I did indeed have a big crop of beginners, and fewer experienced folks than usual to absorb them (damnit, NEFFA!), so I went with my easy start plan: I slowed down the lesson to emphasize ending the swing in the right place, set geography, and progression (including crossing over when out), and omitted the chain.
 I opened with Easy Baby Rose and taught the chain from the mic (with a demo) in Spend Some Time Together.

-The half hey in 20 Below went just fine, and things were going shockingly well as we got rolling, so I decided to go for something a taaad more complicated than Read Between the Lines to end the half with; I subbed in Suzie's Sendoff, which is another box circulate dance and so similar in vibe, but slightly more interesting.
+The half hey in 20 Below went just fine, and things were going shockingly well as we got rolling, so I decided to go for something a taaad more complicated than Read Between the Lines to end the half with; I subbed in {% include custom/dance_tooltip_link.html dance_title='Suzie\'s Sendoff' %}, which is another box circulate dance and so similar in vibe, but slightly more interesting.
 (I realized the end of the first half was pretty wave-heavy[^7] and considered going a different route entirely for the last dance of the half, but announcements were sufficiently long that by the time we got dancing, it didn't feel like "ugh we just did this", so I stuck with my original plan.)

 After the first dance of the second half, I knew it would be cutting it close to jam in five more dances plus a waltz, so I decided to leave myself some breathing room, and planned for four more dances (totalling 5 in the second half).
 This meant that I could run all the dances a bit longer and give the dancers and the band time to groove out, and also could take more time teaching the funky bits without feeling pressed for time.
 Given that two of the dances in this half required double walkthroughs and substantial teaching (Practice Petronella and WarmUp), and we ended right on time, this was probably the right choice.